mingkaic/tenncor/opt/rules.md

 For *matched* subgraphs of input TEQ graph, the module converts that subgraph with associated *target*.

-Conversions are matcher-target pairs that make up the basic components of the optimization module.
+CversionCtx are matcher-target pairs that make up the basic components of the optimization module.

 The .rules minilanguage defines conversions.

 # Minilanguage .rule
 ---

 In every .rules file, conversions are separated by ';'.
-Newlines and spaces are ignored
+Newlines and spaces are ignored.

+Precedence of conversions are by order of statements defined.
+That is, the first conversion specified will be applied before the second, and so on.

 ## **Keywords**

 comm - declares that the following symbol is a commutative function

+## **Primitives**

+- number: a double precision decimal in base-10 form without scientific notation (hex and binary not supported)
+- symbol: an alphabetic word with the following constraints:
+    - no longer than 31 letters in length (symbols longer than 31 are unrecognized)
+    - may contain underscores ('_')

 ## **Conversion Syntax**